 What help is available?

-You should contact one of our Money Matters team for further advice.
 They may also be able to help you apply for a Discretionary Housing Payment, to cover a proportion of the amount of rent no longer being covered by Universal Credit or Housing Benefit.
 Please be aware that each application is considered on its own merit and even if an award is made, this will only offer temporary assistance.